Chancellor's Distinguished Lecture Series

 About the Chancellor’s Distinguished Lecture Series

 The Chancellor’s Distinguished Lecture Series at UC Riverside launched in 2005 with the goal of facilitating a space for faculty, staff, students, and the wider community to engage in the academic life at UCR and with timely issues from a variety of disciplines.
-Beginning in 2018-2019, these lectures will be offered to the community at least twice per academic year.
+These lectures are generally offered to the community at least twice per academic year.
 The main objectives of this series are to:

 - raise the visibility of UC Riverside as a national and global leader;

 - celebrate scholars and practitioners who have made substantial contributions to their profession and/or the larger society;

 - engage community members in the Inland Empire around a timely, provocative topic relevant to the UCR community.